jdi-docs/jdi-light/source/includes/_tutorial.md

     title EQUALS 'About Baeldung | Baeldung')
 ```
 We can change the log level to STEP (just add logger.setLogLevel(STEP) in to setUp() method) and remove details.
 This log can be shared with our Customer or Manual QA and let them know what our Automated tests verify.<br/><br/><br/>
-<a href="https://github.com/jdi-tutorials/01-jdi-light-intro" target="_blank">See PageObject exampels in PageObjectExample.java on Github</a>
+<a href="https://github.com/jdi-tutorials/01-jdi-light-intro" target="_blank">See PageObject examples in PageObjectExample.java on Github</a>

 ## 3. JDI Light Forms
 ### Standard Login form